libu40/Recipe-Management/README.md

 ## Comments :

-My thought process to build the application was to be Production ready adhering to best practices and standards we maintain in terms of code quality and performance wise.
+My thought process to build the application was to be Production ready, adhering to best practices and standards we maintain in terms of code quality and performance wise.
-I'm a big fan of TDD and follow the principles of that to build any application in the day to day project, But for this project I haven't picked that due to time constraints.
+I'm a big fan of TDD and follow the principles of that to build any application in the day-to-day project, But for this project I haven't picked that due to time constraints.
-My focus was mostly in monitoring and data migration apart from building the business logic as for any Production ready application monitoring should be in place before deployment.
+My focus was mostly on monitoring and data migration apart from building the business logic as for any Production ready application monitoring should be in place before deployment.

 This build **IS NOT** completed yet as I need to write unit testcases, E2E Integration tests, BDD with Apache cucumber and Json data modelling tests.